chmaha/ReaClassical/install_instructions.md

 The executable or script will pull the REAPER binary archive, resource folder base archive + appropriate userplugins and do the required magic.

+## For updating an existing portable install of ReaClassical:

+1. Sync ReaPack to get the latest version of ReaClassical scripts.
+2. Download the latest portable install as per the instructions above (it will create a new ReaClassical folder with a year + quarter suffix e.g. "ReaClassical_23Q2").
+3. Copy across any updated files/settings to your previous install's resource path as described in the [release notes](https://raw.githubusercontent.com/chmaha/ReaClassical/main/release_notes.pdf).
+4. Restart REAPER.

 For those who only want access to the scripts and jsfx plugins:

 ## Basic Manual Install Inside Your Existing REAPER Install